PointDisarray/Qproj/README.md

 ```
  Table players is main table, has relations one to many with every table in schema.

- Table players has 4 tables ('powerups', 'weapons', 'items', 'stats')
+ Table players has 4 tables ('powerups', 'weapons', 'items', 'stats') which stores information about players.
- which stores specified information about players.
  Those tables are connected with 'players' table many to one relations

  Table 'user_matches' stores informations about which player played in particular match.
  Table has two many to one realtions between 'players' table and 'matches' table.